 Do narcissists realize that they are hurting us?
 Do they know that they are expert liars and manipulators?
-Or are they like this just because of some psychological disorder?
 Do they have a good heart deep down?
 Can they change if they really wanted to?
 The answer to these questions is not easy to answer.
 The first thing you need to realize is all of us are unique and behave in very complicated ways.
+By Dr. Elinor Greenberg

 Are Narcissists Bad People?

 Do narcissists choose to hurt others or are they unable to control themselves?
 Most people who have been on the receiving end of narcissistic abuse have wondered just how much blame they should place on the narcissist.
 I am frequently asked:

 Are people with narcissistic personality disorders simply bad people who choose to hurt others but could control themselves if they tried?
 Or are they good people who are doing the best that they can but cannot control themselves?

 Unfortunately, there is no simple answer to this question.
 People are complex.
 I do not think we can simply label people with narcissistic adaptations as either good or bad.
 Nor can we always draw a clear line between what we can control and what is controlling us.

 Even people without personality disorders are continually struggling to put their ego and personal desires aside and do what they know to be the right thing.
 Human nature has not changed in thousands of years.